 Channel Conflict: 5 Causes to Look Out For

-To prevent channel conflict, we have to be aware of what causes it.
+To prevent channel conflict, we must be aware of its causes.
 Discover the five most common causes of channel conflict and how to prevent them.

 In this article, we delve deep into the heart of the matter, peeling back the curtain to uncover the underlying causes of channel conflict in the indirect sales ecosystem.